 - Hire qualified contractors and personnel based on quality performance

-- Show commitment to the quality management process
+- Show commitment to the quality control processes and quality management systems

 - Support the roles of quality manager and superintendent